If you’re planning a trip to stunning Aotearoa, then our list of the best places to visit in New Zealand will help you with all your travel plans!

 If you have the time and budget, an overnight stay is a highlight for those that do.

-This is the wettest region in New Zealand and when the heavens open, waterfalls cascade down the surrounding mountains and Milford and Doubtful sound come alive.
+This is the wettest region in New Zealand’s South Island and when the heavens open, waterfalls cascade down the surrounding mountains and Milford Sound and Doubtful Sound come alive.

 Check out our incredible experience kayaking Doubtful Sound.